 AR needle guidance

-Augmented Reality in the medical world has been successfully applied in the creation of Inner Optic Magic Loupe.
+Augmented Reality in global healthcare has been successfully applied in the creation of Inner Optic Magic Loupe.
 The device utilizes a combination of both electromagnetic radiation as well as ultrasound technology that is focused on the AR glasses to offer guidance to needles towards their prescribed locations in the body.
 Conventionally done only with ultrasound technology, this latest tool has been proven to be helpful in improving procedural accuracy through better hand and eye coordination.

 AR in the manufacturing of medical devices and pharmaceutical industry